Gluten Free Traditional Irish Soda Bread

 Step 7: Remove the loaf from the oven and brush with melted butter.
 Allow to cool in the pan for 5 minutes, then transfer to a cooling rack.
 Slice or break into chunks when completely cool.
 Store in cling wrap or an airtight container for up to two days.

-The nutrition information provided below is for the recipe as written without the addition of add-ins.
+The nutrition information provided below is for the recipe as written, using the dairy version of our Bonus Flour Blend and without the addition of add-ins.
 One loaf yields approximately 12 slices weighing about 70g (2.5 oz) each.

 - Serving Size: 1 slice